-California law regulates the activities of non-profit and charitable organizations, and charitable organizations may also be covered by the federal law if they want to receive tax-deductible gifts from donors.
+California law regulates the activities of non-profit and charitable organizations, and charitable organizations may also be covered by federal law if they want to receive tax-deductible gifts from donors.
 NM Law can help these organizations to be compliant with all of the laws and regulations which govern their organizational structure, and the requirements for filing quarterly and annual reports.
 Organizing a non-profit or charitable organization in California requires knowledge of the laws and the process is easy compared to the process of ensuring that the organizations stay compliant.

 These organizations must abide by the laws which govern the appointment of officers and the members of the Board of Directors.
 The laws also cover the amount of limited compensation that can be paid to officers.
 If the organization pays anyone, then their names must be reported to the state.

 The laws dictate the types of activities that organizations can engage in.
 As an example, tax-exempt charitable organizations cannot engage in lobbying or any other political activity.
 Organizations that engage in activities that depart from their charter may lose their tax-exempt tax.
 Charitable organizations that can receive tax-deductible contributions may also lose their status if they engage in prohibited activities.
 NM Law can advise organizations on a range of issues including excise taxes, unrelated business income, reasonable compensation questions, and allowable activities.
 She can also provide advice on matters related to fundraising and borrowing money.
-With her wide experience involving many types of organizations, Amanda Wheeler can ensure that an organization can be protected from engaging in activities that will disrupt their public service mission.
+With her wide experience involving many types of organizations, NM Law can ensure that an organization can be protected from engaging in activities that will disrupt its public service mission.
 The business transactions of non-profit and charitable organizations are especially subject to laws and regulations.